Sunder Nagar

 The residents are mostly Gujaratis - Hindus as well as Muslims.
-A small Sikh community is centred on a small Gurudwara.
+A small Sikh community is centred on a small Gurudwara and there is even a Jain temple.
+It has a Shankar temple and is at walkable distance from Chincholi Balaji temple.
 There is a huge upper middle class and upper class Gujarati, Marwari community in and around Sunder Nagar, consisting mainly of businessmen and businesswomen.
-About 75% of the population of Sunder Nagar is Hindu, the rest mainly Muslim.
+About 80% of the population of Sunder Nagar are Hindus, the rest mainly Muslim.
 There are several bakeries and Dairy shops.
-The most popular bakeries are Hangout and Chocoholix.
-There is also a busy Café Coffee Day within the locality, adding to the cosmopolitan lifestyle of the residents and college/highschool students that frequent the coffee shop.
+There are almost all banks within a km radius of Sunder Nagar including private, nationalised and cooperative Banks.
 Sunder Nagar has buildings named by English alphabet and are merely in alphabetical order.
 The most populated building is P Unit while the least populated is M unit.
-New projects have come in this area to cater to the upmarket lifestyle of Sundar Nagar's residents, which include Saptaratna Towers and Asmita Sand Dunes.
-Main road in this area is Sundarnagar Road which is directly perpendicular to SV Road through the Vadapav seller port Jumboking.
+New projects have come in this area to cater to the upmarket lifestyle of Sundar Nagar's residents, which include Triumph Swastik (with two podiums and highest floor to floor height), Serene Towers, Saptaratna Towers.
+Main road in this area is Sunder Nagar Road which is directly perpendicular to SV Road through the Vadapav seller port Jumboking.

-Sunder Nagar is an area near to Chincholi Bunder and Bangur Nagar.
-The place is a very serene area with very low traffic after 9 pm.
-Sunder Nagar is a place could be in around our surrounding (in simple words could be reached) in about 6 min by drive from both its near railway stations- Malad and Goregaon.
-Sunder Nagar has many Medical, Departmental and foodstalls like Rajasthan Medical, Swastik Supermarket, Popular Stores, Mafco Farmhouse, Ankur Dairy Shop and Jumboking.
-It is also hardly a 7 min drive from Inorbit Mall, 10 min drive from Oberoi Mall and 15 min drive from Infinity Mall, given that you live near the garden.
+Sunder Nagar is an area near to Chincholi Bunder, Veena Nagar, Udyog Nagar, Pawan Baug and Mahesh Nagar.
+The place is a very serene area with very high traffic.
+Sunder Nagar is about 10 min by drive from both its near railway stations- Malad and Goregaon and also Link Road and even Highway.
+Sunder Nagar has many Medical, Departmental and food stalls like Rajasthan Medical, Swastik Supermarket, Popular Stores and Jumboking.
+It is also hardly a 10 min drive from Inorbit Mall, 15 min drive from Oberoi Mall and even Infinity Mall, given that you live near the garden.
 This makes Sunder Nagar a very well-connected area and one of the premium locations of Malad West and Goregaon West.

-A walking track here is often done by all-aged people and is approximately 600 metres long which can be walked in about 7 minutes, with having sights of Garden, Ground, Building as well as Umedhbhai and Radhakrishnan School.
+Some of the prominent residents or ex residents include big time investors like Mukul Agarwal and Singhania.
+Prominent face includes Advocate Siddharth Murarka whose is a well known Advocate of Supreme Court of India and is a very prominent personality of Malad West and very popular in Marwari groups and Goregaon Sports Club.
+His office is often referred to as Law factory because of quantum of lawyers who have interned or worked under him.

+Sunder Nagar has flat size ranging between 400 so.
+Ft to around 1600 sq.
+Ft. and has almost all facilities within 2 kilometers radius ans can be called a complete township.

+Climate

+Sunder Nagar has been ranked 10th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.